marctrem/usbarmory-wiki-fork/I2C.md

 ### I2C EEPROM

-Once the i2c-dev kernel module is loaded it is possible to access the I2C device via character device /dev/i2c-0 using userland tools such as i2c-tools or, in case of a EEPROM device, a modified verision of [eeprog](http://darkswarm.org/eeprog-0.7.6-tear5.tar.gz).
+Once the i2c-dev kernel module is loaded, it is possible to access the I2C device via character device /dev/i2c-0 using userland tools such as i2c-tools or, in case of an EEPROM device, a modified verision of [eeprog](http://darkswarm.org/eeprog-0.7.6-tear5.tar.gz).

-The following example shows detection, read and write on the Microchip 24LC16B EEPROM.
+The following example shows detection, read and write operations on the Microchip 24LC16B EEPROM.

 ```